|This is an unofficial version.

 (b) engage in the management of habitat on private land, by agreement with the owner of the land;

-(c) by means of grants from the fund or making available the advice and services of habitat experts or otherwise, assist an owner of private land to provide effective management of any habitat thereon.
+(c) by means of grants or making available the advice and services of habitat experts or otherwise, assist an owner of private land to provide effective management of any habitat thereon.

-6(2) The corporation may, by means of grants from the fund or making available the advice and services of habitat experts, support and assist in the carrying out of any project consistent with the objects of the corporation that is initiated by any person, group, society, organization or agency, or any government.
+The corporation may, by means of grants or making available the advice and services of habitat experts, support and assist in the carrying out of any project consistent with the objects of the corporation that is initiated by any person, group, society, organization or agency, or any government.

 (a) to promote public awareness of Manitoba habitat and the fish and wildlife populations thereof, and the need for the conservation, restoration and enhancement thereof; and